After #MeToo, Canada sees sharp increase in sexual assault complaints

 MONTREAL — The number of sexual assault complaints filed with police and classified as founded increased sharply in Canada after the #MeToo movement went viral in October 2017.

-The increase was most pronounced in Quebec, a study published today by Statistics Canada says.
+The increase was most pronounced in Quebec, according to a study published Thursday by Statistics Canada.

 Researchers compared two periods — before #MeToo from Jan.
 1, 2016 to Sept.
 30, 2017, and after from Oct.
 1 to Dec.
 31, 2017.